undeluro/tglens/README.md

-# tglens - Telegram dump analytics
+# tglens - Telegram export analytics

 Gain valuable insights into your Telegram chats and uncover trends in your messaging behavior.